PhoebusLyubil/phoebuslyubil.github.com/_posts/2017-02-09-Cluster-Analysis.md

 be similar, I would not use k-means.
 I would rather use hierarchical clustering using Ward method.

-having used ward method, first I would consider number of clusters, varying between 1 to 7 and take the one with the least out-of-sample rolling RMSE.
+Having used ward method, first I would consider number of clusters, varying between 1 to 7 and take the one with the least out-of-sample rolling RMSE.
 Then I would consider different kind of distances to find which one results better results with the same criterion.